 Associate Professor Brian Cooper works in the Monash Business School.
 He has published extensively in the area of human resource management and leadership.
 Brian is a specialist in quantitative research methodology and teaches into Honours and PhD coursework programs.
 His research interests include the relationships between human resource management practices, leadership and employee work attitudes and behaviors.
 (Read more)

 Associate Professor Ross Donohue (BA, BBehSc (Hons), PhD) works in the Department of Management at Monash University.
-He is a registered psychologist and is a member of the Australian Psychological Society.
-Ross has practised as an organisational psychologist for 15 years and has provided extensive consultancy work to industry and government in the areas of career management, leadership, personal development, and organisational change.
+He is a registered psychologist and a member of the Australian Psychological Society.
+Ross has practised as an organisational psychologist for 15 years and has provided extensive consultancy to industry and government in the areas of career management, leadership, personal development, and organisational change.

 His current research interests relate to personality-environment fit and career change; the professional and career development of parliamentarians; the influences of emotional intelligence and transformational leadership on career advancement and performance; psychological contracts and organisational justice; and the predictors of organisational commitment.